Galicia

 GDP

 The Galician labour market is slightly more sluggish than across the country as a whole.
-The number of registered workers affiliated to Social Security grew by 2.2% in 2022, compared to 3.9% in Spain, while the start of this year has seen a continued slowdown: after growing by 1.8% year-on-year in May (vs. +2.9% on average), the number of registered workers affiliated to Social Security is 4.0% higher than in March 2019 (vs. +7.1%); in the last year, job creation in education, professional activities and hotels and restaurants has been outstanding, cushioning the blow of the job losses in the agricultural sector.
-In turn, the unemployment rate in Q1 2023 was 10.9%, below the national average (13.3%) and the Q4 2019 figures (11.7%).
+The number of registered workers affiliated to Social Security grew by 1.7% in 2023, compared to 2.7% in Spain, while the start of this year has seen a similar trend: 1.7% growth year-on-year in May (vs. 2.4% on average) was supported by job creation in education, professional activities and healthcare, although there were job losses in the agricultural sector.
+In turn, in Q1 2024 the employment rate stood at 10.5%, almost 2 points below the national average (12.3%).

 Registered workers affiliated to Social Security